My hair journey

 I started growing my hair from then on and never looked back.

 I remember my mum would faithfully take me to a lady who used to plait hair for livelihood every three or four weeks.
 Neat ‘pushback cornrows’ was the only style allowed in school.
 Holidays were for straightened hair and the hot comb was the thing.
 It was placed on a hot jiko then combed through the oiled hair.
 The pull was so painful, but because I wanted to look “beautiful,” I had to endure.
 Mum used to say to me “mwendi uthaka ndaciayaga”, loosely translated, “she who loves beauty must endure”.
 After joining high school, I started blow-drying.
 Excessive heat did not help the growth and health of the hair.
 When I went to college and later on starting my career, I started alternating braids and open straight hair for years.

-you see, for all these years, I never realised how deeply attached I had become to my hair.
+You see, for all these years, I never realized how deeply attached I had become to my hair.
 This fact dawned on me when I started seeing brave beautiful women embracing the big chop, even going bald.
 ‘What?!
 I could never do that!’
 I would think to myself.
 To me, long hair was what I thought made me beautiful, even accepted, and without it I would certainly lose my identity.
 I was not ready to risk that.

 One day after finishing undoing my braids, I sat chilling on the couch alone gently pulling at my hair.
 The process of thinking of what I would do with the hair next was on.
 Then a thought crept into my mind…go for the chop.
 I started fighting the idea.
 How would I look in short hair?
 What will my friends say?
 What if the barber doesn’t figure out the best cut for my head shape?
 What if I regret it?

 I was scared, very scared.